DRadulovich/perazzi-site/docs/ARCHETYPE-RESPONSE-COMPARISON.md

 > - `What_to_Emphasize`: Engineering choices, manufacturing discipline, patterning/regulation logic, proof of performance.
 > - `What_to_Minimize`: Unfounded comparisons, flowery language without substance, speculation.

+---

+### PROMPT: *"Help me choose the best model for me to use based on the disciplines that I participate in."*

 ### PerazziGPT Response:
 >
 > Choosing the *right* Perazzi starts with one technical question: **are you trying to cover multiple disciplines with one consistent “instrument,” or are you open to a purpose-built setup for each game?** The answer changes the best model path.